eldun/eldun.github.io/_posts/path-tracer/2020-06-19-ray-tracing-in-one-weekend-part-two.md

 ### <a id="gamma-correction"></a>Gamma Correction

 Our spheres are reflecting 50% of each bounce, so why is our picture so dark?
-Most image viewers assume images to be "gamma-corrected".
+Most image viewers assume images to be "gamma-corrected."
 Ours is not.
 Here's an explanation of gamma correction from [Wikipedia](https://en.wikipedia.org/wiki/Gamma_correction):

 > Gamma correction, or often simply gamma, is a nonlinear operation used to encode and decode luminance or tristimulus values in video or still image systems.